 Peak bone mass is attained by the age of 30.
 After that, bone mass gradually decreases.
 In pregnant and lactating women, the pace of bone loss will temporarily increase if the increased calcium demands of pregnancy or breastfeeding are not met by increased dietary intake of calcium.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Osteoporosis, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Osteoporosis, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!